pschauppner/ElevenFingers/README.md

 ## Notes/assumptions for this build
-Encoder will be swapped in software (vice having a reverse footprint)
+Encoder will be swapped in software (vice having a reverse footprint) Most components are flipped for right side, LEDs are flipped AND rotated 180 degrees so that routes with vias can be more direct

 ## Issues and planned work
 - Bluetooth is tempermental with pull down resistors - no longer needed for my current setup - plan to remove